rbmi

 Last 30 days

-This package has been downloaded 834 times in the last 30 days.
-Not bad!
-The download count is somewhere between 'small-town buzz' and 'moderate academic conference'.
+This package has been downloaded 489 times in the last 30 days.
+Now we're getting somewhere!
+Enough downloads to populate a lively group chat.
 The following heatmap shows the distribution of downloads per day.
-Yesterday, it was downloaded 7 times.
+Yesterday, it was downloaded 14 times.

 The following line graph shows the downloads per day.
 You can hover over the graph to see the exact number of downloads per day.